kfoofw/bayesian_structural_time_series/analysis/analysis_pm25.md

 Based on the models, we see that the local linear trend was much smoother compared to the semi local linear trend.
 This could be due to the fact that the drift component in the semi local linear trend comprised of more variables (D, ρ) that allowed for more extreme stochasticity.
 This allowed for the semi-local linear trend models to capture certain high spike points such as in Jan 2018 that were not captured by the trends in the local linear trend models.

 This is also manifested in the difference in the seasonal components between Model 1 and Model 3.
 Model 1 (local linear) attributes more of the high-deviation spikes to the 52 weekly seasonal component, but Model 3 (semi local linear) attributes those high-deviation spikes to be more of a trend stochasticity.
+As such, the seasonality pattern in Model 3 is more "compact" around its mean value compared to Model 1.

 ```{r}
 # Compare seasonal component of model 1 and model 3